sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 implementations.
 In general, they define the overhead as $\tau(X) =
 \phi(X)\kappa(X) + \mu(X)$, where $\phi$ is the frequency at which collection occurs, $\kappa$ is the run time of a single garbage collection execution, and
-$\mu$ is the overhead for mutation in the program (e.g. incementing and decrementing reference counts).
+$\mu$ is the overhead for mutation in the program (e.g., incrementing and decrementing reference counts).
 Each of these terms depends on the type of garbage collection, as well as the program that the collection is running on, and is defined more specifically in the paper for several collection strategies.